thomasjoyce7/BIOS611_Project/README.md

 Once the Rstudio server is running connect to it by visiting https://localhost:8787 in your browser.

-To build the final report, visit the terminal in RStudio and type
+To build the final report, visit the terminal in RStudio, enter the project directory, and type

 ```
 make report.pdf